 If you find that every year you come close to meeting your deductible but never do, you may be tempted to find a plan with a lower deductible so that you can pay less out of pocket.
 However, be aware that premiums for lower-deductible plans might be higher than you would end up saving.
 It’s also important to note that qualified preventative services are covered at 100% and you will not need to pay anything out-of-pocket.

-Navigating health insurance can be confusing, there are plenty of resources available to help guide you through everything you need to know.
+Navigating health insurance can be confusing, but there are plenty of resources available to help guide you through everything you need to know.

-At Northeast Digestive, your health and wellness is our main concern and we are here to help you live a healthier life.
+At Northeast Digestive, your health and wellness are our main concerns and we are here to help you live a healthier life.
 From heartburn to colonoscopies, our team is dedicated to helping solve your digestive issues.
 We provide a full range of services and procedures to diagnose and treat a variety of digestive conditions and diseases.
 We participate in most of the insurance products from a wide range of insurance carriers and are happy to answer any insurance questions you may have.
 Need to schedule an appointment?
 Visit our website or call (704)783-1840 for more information.